|Ordered||2 Feb 1935|

 16 Apr 1940

-The British submarine HMS Porpoise fired six torpedoes at U-3 about 10 miles southwest of Egersund, Norway and heard a detonation, which was a G7a torpedo from the U-boat that missed the submarine and detonated at the end of its run.This attack was for a long time believed to have caused the sinking of U-1 but was in fact against U-3 which was not damaged.
+The British submarine HMS Porpoise fired six torpedoes at U-3 about 10 miles southwest of Egersund, Norway and heard a detonation, which was in fact a G7a torpedo fired at HMS Porpoise by the U-boat which had missed and detonated at the end of its run.It was believed for many years that Porpoise had sunk U-1.
+U-3 escaped unscathed.

 1 recorded attack on this boat.